Learning management system: Multimedia teaching: The emergence and development of the distance learning idea

-The concept of e-learning began developing in the early 20th century, marked by the appearance of audio-video communication systems used for remote teaching.
+The concept of e-learning began to develop in the early 20th century, marked by the emergence of audio-video communication systems for remote teaching.
 In 1909, E.M.
 Forster published his story 'The Machine Stops' and explained the benefits of using audio communication to deliver lectures to remote audiences.

-In 1924, Sidney L. Pressey developed the first teaching machine which offered multiple types of practical exercises and question formats.
-Nine years later, University of Alberta's Professor M.E.
-Zerte transformed this machine into a problem cylinder able to compare problems and solutions.
+In 1924, Sidney L. Pressey developed the first teaching machine, which offered multiple types of practical exercises and question formats.
+Nine years later, University of Alberta Professor M.E.
+Zerte transformed this machine into a problem cylinder capable of comparing problems and solutions.

-This, in a sense, was "multimedia", because it made use of several media formats to reach students and provide instruction.
+This, in a sense, was "multimedia" because it used several media formats to reach students and deliver instruction.
 Later, printed materials would be joined by telephone, radio broadcasts, TV broadcasts, audio, and videotapes.

 The earliest networked learning system was the Plato Learning Management system (PLM) developed in the 1970s by Control Data Corporation.

 Telematic teaching

 In the 1980s, modern telecommunications started to be used in education.
-Computers became prominent in the daily use of higher education institutions, as well as instruments to student learning.
+Computers became prominent in the daily operations of higher education institutions and as instruments for student learning.
 Computer-aided teaching aimed to integrate technical and educational means.
 The trend then shifted to video communication, as a result of which University of Houston decided to hold telecast classes to their students for approximately 13–15 hours a week.
-The classes took place in 1953, while in 1956, Robin McKinnon Wood and Gordon Pask released the first adaptive teaching system for corporate environments SAKI.
-The idea of automating teaching operations also inspired the University of Illinois experts to develop their Programmed Logic for Automated Teaching Operations (PLATO) which enabled users to exchange content regardless of their location.
-In the period between 1970 and 1980, educational venues were rapidly considering the idea of computerizing courses, including the Western Behavioral Sciences Institute from California which introduced the first accredited online-taught degree.
+The classes took place in 1953, while in 1956 Robin McKinnon Wood and Gordon Pask released the first adaptive teaching system for corporate environments, SAKI.
+The idea of automating teaching operations also inspired the University of Illinois experts to develop their Programmed Logic for Automated Teaching Operations (PLATO), which enabled users to exchange content regardless of their location.
+In the period between 1970 and 1980, educational venues were rapidly considering the idea of computerizing courses, including the Western Behavioral Sciences Institute from California, which introduced the first accredited online-taught degree.

 Teaching through the internet: The appearance of the first LMS

 The history of the application of computers to education is filled with broadly descriptive terms such as computer-managed instruction (CMI), and integrated learning systems (ILS), computer-based instruction (CBI), computer-assisted instruction (CAI), and computer-assisted learning (CAL).
 These terms describe drill-and-practice programs, more sophisticated tutorials, and more individualized instruction, respectively.
-The term is currently used to describe a number of different educational computer applications.
+The term is currently used to describe several different educational computer applications.
 FirstClass by SoftArc, used by the United Kingdom's Open University in the 1990s and 2000s to deliver online learning across Europe, was one of the earliest internet-based LMSs.

-The first fully-featured Learning Management System (LMS) was called EKKO, developed and released by Norway's NKI Distance Education Network in 1991.
+The first fully featured Learning Management System (LMS) was called EKKO, developed and released by Norway's NKI Distance Education Network in 1991.
 Three years later, New Brunswick's NB Learning Network presented a similar system designed for DOS-based teaching, and devoted exclusively to business learners.